Hash function: Efficiency

-If keys are being hashed repeatedly, and the hash function is costly, computing time can be saved by precomputing the hash codes and storing them with the keys.
-Matching hash codes almost certainly means the keys are identical.
+If keys are being hashed repeatedly, and the hash function is costly, then computing time can be saved by precomputing the hash codes and storing them with the keys.
+Matching hash codes almost certainly means that the keys are identical.
 This technique is used for the transposition table in game-playing programs, which stores a 64-bit hashed representation of the board position.

 Universality

-A universal hashing scheme is a randomized algorithm that selects a hashing function h among a family of such functions, in such a way that the probability of a collision of any two distinct keys is 1/m, where m is the number of distinct hash values desired—independently of the two keys.
+A universal hashing scheme is a randomized algorithm that selects a hash function h among a family of such functions, in such a way that the probability of a collision of any two distinct keys is 1/m, where m is the number of distinct hash values desired—independently of the two keys.
 Universal hashing ensures (in a probabilistic sense) that the hash function application will behave as well as if it were using a random function, for any distribution of the input data.
 It will, however, have more collisions than perfect hashing and may require more operations than a special-purpose hash function.

 Applicability

+A hash function that allows only certain table sizes or strings only up to a certain length, or cannot accept a seed (i.e. allow double hashing) is less useful than one that does.

 A hash function is applicable in a variety of situations.

-A hash function that allows only certain table sizes, strings only up to a certain length, or can't accept a seed (i.e. allow double hashing) isn't as useful as one that does.
+Particularly within cryptography, notable applications include: